PaulEmm43/PaulEmmsRepo/MD_&_HTML.md

 ## 9. Tables
-Not supported by QuickEdit or the MdReader App, but are (supposed) to be supported on Github.
+Not supported by QuickEdit or the MdReader App, but are supported on Github.

 First Header|Second Header
 ------------|-------------